GrumpySailor/threejs-app-template/README.md

 sudo python -m SimpleHTTPServer 80
 ```

-Then your browser on http://localhost
+Then point your browser to http://localhost